Slixe/dero-tools/README.md

 # DERO Tools

+#### Cold Wallet
+Allows generating in a simple way and without connection, a `DERO address`, the associated `seed`, and the valid TX Registration.
+To validate the account creation on blockchain, you must propagate the `TX Registration hex` using [API](https://docs.dero.io/rtd_pages/dev_rpcapistargate.html#send-raw-transaction).

 #### Stress Test
 Allows to generate a lot of transactions (registration, normal or SC) in record time, based on the different parameters.